 As such, when you’re targeting new audiences, you have the option to attach Google AdWords Similar Audiences to both Search and display network campaigns to help boost impressions, clicks and conversions.
 The effectiveness of the Similar Audiences targeting feature works better for those businesses who have a more easily defined target audience. but can be used to make performance improvement in the majority of cases, including a reduction in cost per acquisition.
 A good starting point is to attach Similar Audiences to your existing Search campaigns with a targeting setting of observation only.

-How to use AdWords Similar Audiences Targeting
+How to use Google Ads Similar Audiences Targeting

 So, you want to start enjoying the benefits of AdWords Similar Audiences Targeting, but where do you start?
 Starting by just attaching Similar Audiences to your existing Search campaigns with observation targeting only, will let you collect data about the relative performance of the Similar Audience before making a bid adjustment increase.
 For Display targeting, you can either create a new campaign or ad group for Similar Audiences, or you can try layer it with other targeting options.